zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 [PDM](https://pdm.fming.dev/latest/) is a relatively new package and dependency manager (started in 2019) that is strongly inspired by Poetry and PyFlow.
 You will notice that I'm not talking about PyFlow in this article.
 That's because PyFlow is not actively developed anymore - a must in the quickly evolving landscape of packaging.
 Being a new(er) tool, PDM requires Python 3.7 or higher.
 Another difference to other tools is that PDM allows users to choose a build backend.
 PDM is the only tool (apart from PyFlow) that implements [PEP 582](https://peps.python.org/pep-0582/) on local packages, an alternative way of implementing environment management.
 Note that this PEP was recently rejected.

 As visible in the Venn diagram, PDM sits right next to Poetry.
-That means that it can do everything except for Python version management:
+That means that it can do everything except for Python version management.

+Update (29.08.2024): PDM has added the functionality to install Python versions using the `pdm python install` command ([official documentation](https://pdm-project.org/latest/reference/cli/#python)).
+You can switch between different Python versions using the `pdm use` command ([official documentation](https://pdm-project.org/latest/usage/hooks/#switching-python-version)).

+The updated table now looks as follows:
-- Python version management: ❌
+- Python version management: ✅
 - Package management: ✅
 - Environment management: ✅
 - Building a package: ✅